Nissan Elgrand: Minor changes

 Urban Chrome is a version of the 250 Highway Star and 350 Highway Star with dark chrome grille, dark chrome fog lamp finisher, front protector, graphite-finish 18-inch aluminium wheels, clear rear combination lamp, LED high-mount strap lamp (clear type), and power sliding doors on the 250 Highway Star (standard on regular 350 Highway Star versions).
 The 2011 update went on sale on 11 November 2011.

-After the Nissan President VIP executive limousine was discontinued, the Elgrand VIP was introduced.
-Intended for senior executive transport, the design is based on the concept of an office that runs for executives.
+The Elgrand VIP was introduced replaced the Nissan President VIP was discontinued.
+The space between the first and second rows is separated by a cabinet, which houses a built-in freezer and bookshelf and a large 11-inch widescreen with is also standard equipment.
+The passenger side is equipped with a side step and automatic sliding door.
 In addition, individual orders such as changing the rear seats to two or seating capacity of four, are also available.
 In September 2011, a 2-row version (4-seater) was added to the existing 3-row version (7-seater).

-2012 update

-Changes to the Elgrand for 2012 include: